Roger Clarke's Web-Site

 There are, however, many collections of personal data whose accessibility and use individuals reasonably consider to be limited, but which corporations expropriate.
 For example, when consumers provide data to a telco, their reasonable expectation is that their consent is needed for it to be published in telephone subscriber listings, and that the purposes are constrained rather than being open to abuse for extraneous purposes.
 Even when they make mandated disclosures to, for example, an electoral commission, they expect access to and use of the resulting electoral roll to be constrained to the purpose for which the data was collected.
 Consumers lack the institutional power to prevent the massive abuses that electoral roll data is subject to.
 On the other hand, for a fee, they can vote in relation to telephone directories.
 Large proportions of the populations of many countries pay to keep their numbers unlisted (as it is called in the United States), ex-directory (in the United Kingdom), silent (in Australia), or private (in New Zealand and Canada).
 Few telcos publish statistics, but in various countries estimates of the proportion of the public that avoids publication range from 25% to >50%.
 Media reports suggest that two-thirds of UK numbers are ex-directory.

 A great deal of personal data is acquired by organisations from other organisations (2B - Covert Secondary Collection).
 This may be by purchase, barter or other sharing, perhaps camouflaged by a term such as 'strategic partnership'.
 It is rare for the individual to be aware of such data transfers.
 Many such exchanges are conducted surreptitiously, variously because of their dubious legality and the risks of media coverage, public outrage, and responses by regulators and parliaments.
 An example that has gained recent media coverage is the abuse by Australian charities of the personal data of their donors, by passing the data on to other charities, inevitably gifting it to marketing services corporations in the process (Sutton 2017).

 The diversity of data-streams that the digital surveillance economy draws on is enormous, and includes eCommerce and advertising transactions, search-terms (Zimmer 2008), media experiences (Cohen 1996, Rosenblatt 2015, Lynch 2017), social media contributions and accesses, and the increasingly 'quantified self' emanating from 'wellness devices' and other forms of 'wearables' (Lupton 2016).
-The many streams that have emerged since Web commerce began in the mid-1990s are additional to the plethora of data-sets from pre-Internet expropriation rounds, such as the holdings of credit bureaux, mailing-list and database marketing operators, loyalty schemes, phonebook database operators, and electoral rolls (Christl & Spiekermann 2016, pp. 76-117).
+The many streams that have emerged since Web commerce began in the mid-1990s (Clarke 2002) are additional to the plethora of data-sets from pre-Internet expropriation rounds, such as the holdings of credit bureaux, mailing-list and database marketing operators, loyalty schemes, phonebook database operators, and electoral rolls (Christl & Spiekermann 2016, pp. 76-117).
 Many of these hold reasonably reliable socio-demographic data for vast numbers of people.

 The technical means that have been developed to support the feeding-frenzy represented by activities (1A-2B) are highly diverse.
 In some cases, protocols and data-formats are semi-standardised, e.g. in the highly merchant-friendly and consumer-hostile HTML 5.0 specification (Lyne 2011).
 In other cases, they are proprietary subterfuges and spyware designs that would quite possibly be found to be technically illegal under the cybercrime provisions enacted in many countries following the Convention on Cybercrime (CoE 2001) - if cases could ever be successfully brought before courts.
 For an overview of data-streams in various contexts, see Christl & Spiekermann (2016, pp. 45-75).
 For recent reviews of the array of techniques for achieving associations of Web data-streams with individuals, see Mayer & Mitchell (2012) and Bujlow et al. (2015).
 For data on the extent and effectiveness of tracking using these techniques, see Englehardt & Narayanan (2017).
 For a recent review of the extent to which Android and iOS apps scatter data to large numbers of organisations, see Zang et al. (2015).

 User organisations that pay, in some cases for copies of data, and in other cases for services based on data, are found across the length and breadth of the consumer marketing, consumer credit, insurance and healthcare industries.
 There are also uses within the employment life-cycle, from talent-spotting, through hiring, to loyalty-monitoring and firing.
 Government agencies utilise these sources, for example in relation to taxation and welfare payment administration.
-Political parties and candidates have recently become an additional, and in some countries, highly lucrative user sector, with inferences drawn about electors' preferences in order to target political advertising, customise messages, and manipulate voters' choices.
+Political parties and candidates have recently become an additional, and in some countries, highly lucrative user segment, with inferences drawn about electors' preferences in order to target political advertising, customise messages, and manipulate voters' choices.

 The consolidated persona can be subjected to many forms of processing in order to draw inferences from it (4 - Analysis).
 Inferences may relate to the population, a sub-population, or an individual.
 One important form of analysis compares each digital persona with one or more categories that are usefully referred to as 'abstract consumer profiles' (Clarke 1993, EPIC 2003, Degli Esposti 2014, pp.215-219, Christl & Spiekermann 2016, pp.24-38, 84-86).
 Abstract profiles may be defined on a more or less ad hoc basis, or may apply insights from studies and experiments in relation to personality-types, attitudes, and long-term and short-term interests.
 In relation to personality, a range of psychographic classifications exists, including the 'Big Five' phenotypes of extraversion, neuroticism, agreeableness, conscientiousness, and openness (Goldberg 1990, Goldberg 1999, Gunter & Furnham 1992.
 See also Christl & Spiekermann 2016, pp. 11-41).